 Figure 6A.
 Pressure Pump-Lid Open

 The pressure pump can be found in the rear compartment.
-It is recommended that when the Califia Patient Module is not in use, the lid on the pressure pump should be raised, relieving stress on the silicone tubing as shown in Figure 6A.
+It is recommended that when the CALIFIA Patient Module is not in use, the lid on the pressure pump should be raised, relieving stress on the silicone tubing as shown in Figure 6A.
 The lid must be down in the locked position while using the simulator as seen below in Figure 6B.